-- Meet with an admission officer. - Verify admission requirements (tests and high school preparation). - Discuss your chances for success in certain programs. - Find out how to apply. - Obtain a school calendar and a catalog. - Determine college costs. - Ask about financial aid opportunities, as well as deadlines, forms required, etc. - Meet with faculty in the department of your intended major. - Ask questions about academic requirements/offerings. - Attend a class to get an idea of typical size, teaching style, academic atmosphere. - Ask about the placement record for graduates in the field you might study. - Identify career planning services for undergraduates. - Tour the campus (be sure to check out the dorms, dining hall, library, etc.) - Talk to students about the general academic environment and the amount and kind of study necessary for success. - Find out what student activities (clubs, organizations, intramurals, etc.) are available and about campus life in terms of dating and social activities. - Investigate transportation options. - You have 5 absences a semester.
+- Meet with an admission officer. - Verify admission requirements (tests and high school preparation). - Discuss your chances for success in certain programs. - Find out how to apply. - Obtain a school calendar and a catalog. - Determine college costs. - Ask about financial aid opportunities, as well as deadlines, forms required, etc. - Meet with faculty in the department of your intended major. - Ask questions about academic requirements/offerings. - Attend a class to get an idea of typical size, teaching style, academic atmosphere. - Ask about the placement record for graduates in the field you might study. - Identify career planning services for undergraduates. - Tour the campus (be sure to check out the dorms, dining hall, library, etc.) - Talk to students about the general academic environment and the amount and kind of study necessary for success. - Find out what student activities (clubs, organizations, intramurals, etc.) are available and about campus life in terms of dating and social activities. - Investigate transportation options. - You have 10 absences a semester.
 College visits are included in this number.

-College Application Mistakes
+Top Ten College Application Mistakes

-Senior year is hectic, but don't let it affect the quality of your college applications.
+Senor year is hectic, but don't let it affect the quality of your college applications.
 Take your time, pay attention to detail and plan ahead so you can meet the deadlines.
 Following are some of the top responses from counselors and admissions staff who shared the most common mistakes on college applications.

 - Misspellings and grammatical errors If you misspell on something as important as the application, it shows that either you don't care or you aren't good at spelling.
 Some students even misspell their intended major.
 But don't stop with a spell check.
 Proofread for grammatical errors too. - 2.
 Applying online, but the application isn't submitted If you apply online, you should receive confirmation that the college or university received it.
 Confirmation could be an email message, a Web page response or a credit card receipt.
 Follow through and make sure that your application has been received. - 3.
-Not reading carefully - For example, if the form asks what County you live in, don't misread it as Country and write United States. - 4.
+Forgotten signatures Make sure you sign and date the application form.
+Often students overlook that part of the form if it's on the back.
+Check that all spaces are completed. - 4.
+Not reading carefully - For example, if the form asks what County you live in, don't misread it as Country and write United States. - 5.
 Listing extracurricular activities that aren't Those that make the list include sports, the arts, formal organizations and volunteer work.
 Make sure your activity information is accurate.
-Colleges may check with your high school. - 5.
+Colleges may check with your high school. - 6.
 Not telling your school counselors where you've applied Let your counselor know which colleges you're applying to, and ask him or her to review your high school transcript before sending it to colleges.
-Sometimes transcripts have errors. - 6.
+Sometimes transcripts have errors. - 7.
+Writing illegibly First impressions count, so take your time and use your best handwriting.
+It will make a better impression. - 8.
 Using an email address that friends might laugh about, but colleges won't Select a professional email address.
-Keep your fun address for friends, but select an address using your name for college admissions. - 7.
+Keep your fun address for friends, but select an address using your name for college admissions. - 9.
 Not checking your email regularly If you've given an email address, the college will use it.
-You don't want to miss out on anything because you didn't read your email. - 8.
+You don't want to miss out on anything because you didn't read your email. - 10.
 Letting Mom or Dad help you fill out your application Admissions people know if your parents help, whether you have two different styles of handwriting or your admissions essay sounds more like a 45-year-old than a 17-year-old.
 It's fine to get advice, but do the work yourself.